GDFLAW001/Prac2/README.md

 - makefile

 #### julia
--Prac2_julia.jl - source code for julia
+- Prac2_julia.jl - source code for julia
--Prac2_threaded.jl - source code for threaded version -Prac2_distributed.jl - source code for distributed computing version -data.jl - source data, exactly the same as the python data
+- Prac2_threaded.jl - source code for threaded version
+- Prac2_distributed.jl - source code for distributed computing version
+- data.jl - source data, exactly the same as the python data
 ## Running the Prac
 #### Python
 To run the Python benchamrk, enter into the Python directory, and run